 '''

-% cd dcn-software-suite-0.3/idc/tools/utils
+% cd dcn-software-suite-0.3.1/idc/tools/utils

 % ./idc-useradd myuser

 indicates a required field

-Login: [oscars@hopishib utils]$ ./idc-useradd

-indicates a required field

 Login: oscars-admin

 Password:

 Confirm Password:

 First Name: John

 Last Name: Smith

 Cert Subject:

 Cert Issuer:

 1. Energy Sciences Network

 2. Internet2

 Select the user's organization (by number): 2

 1. OSCARS-user

 2. OSCARS-engineer

 3. OSCARS-administrator

+'''

+'''

 4. OSCARS-service

+5. OSCARS-operator

 Select the user's role(s) (numbers separated by spaces): 2 3

 Personal Description:

 Email(Primary): myemail@mydomain.net

 Email(Secondary):

-Phone (Primary) : 5555555555

-Phone (Secondary):
+Phone(Primary): 555555555

+Phone(Secondary):

 '''

-The fields with a \ are required.
+The fields with a are required.
 It is recommended at this time you just fill-in the minimum requirements.
 You can always modify this information later when you log-in to the WBUI.
 It's important to note that the user you create should have at least OSCARS-administrator privileges so it can create new users.
 You may also want to give it OSCARS-engineer privileges so you can view and manage all circuits.
-After creating this user you are ready to test your installation.
-If this is your first time installing the software then continue to section 3.6 Verifying the Web Service API Installation.
+After creating this user you are almost ready to test your installation.
+The final step before testing your installation is to change your keystore passwords as described in the next section (NOTE: At this point you have enough configuration done to complete the steps in sections 3.8 and 3.9 but you will run into conflicts later if you do not complete 3.7).